In Singapore, about 1,900 people are diagnosed with colorectal cancer every year. It is the most common form of cancer in men above the age of 50.

 Colorectal cancer is the most common cancer to affect Singaporeans.
-Among males, it is the:
+Among men, it is the:

-- 2nd most common for men below 50.
+- 2nd-most common cancer for men below 50.

-While many of these people can be cured, more than 50% are in the advanced stages.
-Thus, those in stages 3 and 4 have a poor chance of cure.
+While many of these patients can be cured, more than 50% are in the advanced stages of the cancer.
+Stage-3 and stage-4 cancers have a poor chance of cure.

 The risk of developing colorectal cancer rises with age.
 Around the world, the risk rises gently from the age of 20 but dramatically after 50.

 In Singapore today, about 20% of colorectal cancer patients are below 50.
-20 years ago, it was below 10%.
-Evidently, there is a rising trend of colorectal cancer occurring at younger ages.
+20 years ago, the figure was below 10%.
+Evidently, there is a trend towards colorectal cancer occurring at younger ages.

 The colonic mucosal cell grows larger as it changes, appearing as a lump called a polyp, and protrudes into the lumen of the colon.
 As defects develop, the polyp grows larger.
 Eventually, cancer develops within the polyp.

-In the polyp phase, or before cancer, there are usually no tell-tale signs.
-A colonic polyp is considered large when it is more than 1 cm in length.
 With that said, it may bleed as stools brush across its surface.
 This may be seen as small streaks of blood in the stools.
-Sometimes, the amount of blood is so little that our bare eyes cannot see it.
+Sometimes, the amount of blood is so little that it cannot be seen with our naked eyes.